yqiuu/spectuner/docs/source/pixel_fitting.rst

 Performing the fitting
 ----------------------
 The code below demonstrates how to perform pixel-by-pixel fitting.
-It can employ a neural network to provide initial guesses, which significantly improves the fitting process.
+We can employ a neural network to provide initial guesses, which significantly improves the fitting process.
 To use the neural network, please download the weights file from `Hugging Face <https://huggingface.co/yqiuu/Spectuner-D1/tree/main>`__.
 We highly recommend using a GPU for inference; otherwise, please set :code:`device="cpu"`.
+The example below fits the spectra of CH3OH.
+Update :code:`species` to fit different species.
+Multiple species are supported.

 .. code-block:: python